effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 2. See Lab 2.
 3. Download the polygon mesh from Blackboard: `dragon.ply`
 4. Download the texture file from Blackboard: `Bangor_Logo_A1.jpg`
 5. Copy the files from your PC to `hawklogin.cf.ac.uk` using your favourite SCP client, e.g. [WinSCP](https://winscp.net/) or [FileZilla](https://filezilla-project.org/).
-Make sure you put the files is in the same directory as `CMakeLists.txt`.
+Make sure you put the files in the same directory as `CMakeLists.txt`.
-6. Create a new file named `submit.sh` containing:
+6. Create a new file named `submit-serial.sh` containing:
 ```bash
 #!/usr/bin/env bash
 #